 INTEGRATION INITIATIVES - CURRENT

-COMMUNITY HEALTH SERVICES INTEGRATION STRATEGY - OVERVIEW - posted November 29, 2012
+COMMUNITY HEALTH SERVICES INTEGRATION STRATEGY - SCARBOROUGH CLUSTER - updated November 21, 2013

 On February 22, 2012, the Board of the Central East LHIN passed a motion supporting a Community Health Services Integration Strategy, the LHIN's facilitated integration strategy for Community Support Services (CSS) agencies and Community Health Centres (CHCs), to commence in April 2012 and be completed by 2015.
 Through facilitated integrations, cluster-based groups of CSS agencies and CHCs are participating in a phased process that aims to improve client access to high-quality services, create readiness for future health system transformation and make the best use of the public’s investment by identifying integration opportunities.
 The process started in April 2012 with ten Durham cluster-based agencies.
 For the latest information on the Durham Cluster process and how these integrations are moving forward, please click here.

 Ontario is improving co-ordination of care for high-needs patients such as seniors and people with complex conditions through the creation of the Peterborough Health Link in Peterborough.
-One of 19 across the province to be initially rolled out, this new Health Link will encourage greater collaboration and co-ordination between a patient’s different health care providers as well as the development of personalized care plans.
+One of 19 across the province to be initially rolled out, this new Health Link is resulting in greater collaboration and co-ordination between a patient’s different health care providers as well as the development of personalized care plans.
+Recently the Peterborough Health Link formed three improvement teams to begin developing improvement ideas that could be tested and ultimately implemented across Peterborough City and County.
 For more information, please click here.

 The Central East LHIN has developed a self assessment tool for use by community support services and community mental health and addictions agencies to quickly assess their organizational health status.
 The LHIN considers the statements in this tool to be important for a health service provider to consider as they assess whether they are effectively and efficiently providing client/patient services in an accountable manner.
 Completing the assessment will allow agency boards and senior executive leaders to assess the health status of their organizations which may then suggest action, including integration opportunities, to mitigate the issues identified.
 To access the Self Assessment Tool, please click on the links below.
 To discuss the results of the Self Assessment, health service providers can contact the LHIN.